How to care for Persian Carpets and Oriental Rugs

 When you bring your new rug home, the placement and positioning will dictate your cleaning regime.
 Placing your rug in direct sunlight will eventually fade the colours.
 So be cautious about arranging your carpet in a protected area if maintaining the vibrancy of colours is important to you.

-The amount of traffic that will travel across the rug will also affect the weekly care routine.
+The amount of traffic that will travel across the rug will also affect the weekly routine of Persian Carpet or Oriental Rug care.
 So think about what foot traffic will go across the carpet.
 If you are placing furniture on your oriental rug, moving the legs every few months will ensure permanent indentation does not occur.

 Persian Carpet Care Routine